+73E.
+Where -

-- 73E.
-Where- - (a) a person having the custody or control of a document delivers or causes that document to be delivered to a person whose business is or includes the reproduction or photographing of documents from other persons (in this section called "the processor"); and - (b) the first-mentioned person subsequently receives a machinecopy or negative of that document from the processor together with an affidavit or statutory declaration made by the processor as to the making of the machine-copy or negative, an affidavit or statutory declaration made by the first-mentioned person at or about that time as-
+- (a) a person having the custody or control of a document delivers or causes that document to be delivered to a person whose business is or includes the reproduction or photographing of documents from other persons (in this section called "the processor"); and - (b) the first-mentioned person subsequently receives a machine-copy or negative of that document from the processor together with an affidavit or statutory declaration made by the processor as to the making of the machine-copy or negative, an affidavit or statutory declaration made by the first-mentioned person at or about that time as - is admissible as evidence of the facts stated therein whether the first-mentioned person is available to be called as a witness or not.

-- (c) to his custody or control of the document; - (d) its delivery and return to him by the processor; and - (e) his subsequent disposal of the document and the machine-copy or negative, is admissible as evidence of the facts stated therein whether the firstmentioned person is available to be called as a witness or not.
+- (c) to his custody or control of the document; - (d) its delivery and return to him by the processor; and - (e) his subsequent disposal of the document and the machine-copy or negative,

-[Section 73E inserted by No. 20 of 1966 s.
-7.]
+[Section 73E inserted by No. 20 of 1966 s.7.]